boce1/pomodoro-timer/readme.md

 # Pomodoro Timer

 A simple Pomodoro timer application for managing study and rest sessions.
-The core idea is minimal pomodoro timer taking the minimal space of the screen.
+The core idea is minimal pomodoro timer taking the minimal space on the screen.
 There's also animations with sonic sprites.

 ## Features